Wildest Dreams (Tina Turner album)

-Wildest Dreams is the ninth solo studio album by Tina Turner, released in Europe on April 1, 1996, by Parlophone internationally and Virgin Records in the US.
-Six singles were released from the album: the theme for the 1995 James Bond film GoldenEye, "GoldenEye"; "Whatever You Want"; "On Silent Wings" featuring Sting; "Missing You"; "Something Beautiful Remains"; and "In Your Wildest Dreams", a duet with Barry White.
+Wildest Dreams is the eighth solo studio album by Tina Turner, released in Europe on April 1, 1996, by Parlophone internationally and Virgin Records in the US.
+Six singles were released from the album: the theme song for the 1995 James Bond film GoldenEye; "Whatever You Want"; "On Silent Wings" featuring Sting; "Missing You"; "Something Beautiful Remains"; and "In Your Wildest Dreams", a duet with Barry White.
 It has earned double platinum certifications in the United Kingdom and in Europe.